📺 Watch How to Make This Spicy Ramen

 Ingredients

-- 5 lb pork bones – mixture of shank, neck and rib bones or just one kind of pork bones
+- 5 lb pork bones – mixtures of shank, neck, and rib bones or just one kind of pork bones

-- 2 large leeks, cut in halves lengthwise, wash through each layers really well then drain
+- 2 large leeks, cut in halves lengthwise, wash through each layer well then drain

 - 4 oz ginger slices (approximately 3 large thick slices)